Angelians

 Andreas smiled wanly, wincing.
 “Yeah.
 My head hurts.”

 “Yeah, mine did, too.
 That’s just your noggin healing up.
-It helps if you just think about good stuff, like the desserts that you tell your folks you need to help you get better.
-We’re talking cakes, pies, right?”
+It helps to just think about good stuff, like the desserts that you tell your folks you need to help you get better.
+I mean, like cakes, pies, right?”

 Andreas’ smile grew broader, and he looked expectantly at his parents.